Apply to this Program

 - Consult the Office of International Programs as early as possible to get assistance on course selections at Loyola so that you are prepared for Kansai Gaidai;

-- This exchange program is best designed for students who have a General Business, International Business, Social Science or Humanities major, but all students with a broad range of core and electives can apply
+- This program is best designed for students who have a General Business, International Business, Social Science, Global Studies or Humanities major, but all students with a broad range of core and electives can apply

 - Courses will be taught in English

-- All students must take a Japanese language and writing course while at Kansai Gaidai.
+- All students must take a Japanese language course while at Kansai Gaidai.

 Disclaimer: In case of strikes or unexpected disruption to the academic semester Loyola University will work with the host university abroad to provide additional support or other academic arrangements to enable students to complete their coursework in agreement with the rules and regulations of the host university and the laws of the host country.
 Loyola University Maryland will not makes any changes to its course, grade, or credit transfer policies following such circumstances.